Authors: Filip Maric & David Nicholls / Reviewers: Anna Rajala & Dorothee Holscher / Submitted: 14 May 2019

 Toward an otherwise physiotherapy

-One of the issues that this radical critique of physiotherapy raises is that it appears to leave the profession with little practices, if any, that are not fundamentally violent.
-If the knowledge with which physiotherapists identify themselves, and the practices that we develop, achieve colonisation and containment of the other, rather than mobilisation, what justification is there for physiotherapy practice?
-What implications, then, does Levinas’s critique of ontology and its violence of thematisation have for physiotherapy theory and practice?
+A sizeable issue that this radical critique raises is that it appears to leave the profession with little theories or practices to work with that are not fundamentally violent.
+If the knowledge with which we identify and the practices that we develop restrain the other, rather than enable movement, what justification is there for physiotherapy practice?
+What and how are we to practice following such radical critique?

 Conclusion